 Less Can Be More

+Instead of purchasing several items to create a peaceful atmosphere, keep in mind that less is more.
 In a neutral space, one plant can be enough to create a zen living room.
 This gray-and-white room is transformed with a single fiddle leaf fig plant in the corner.
-Its green leaves are bright and soothing and keeps the room full of life.
+Its green leaves are bright and soothing and keep the room full of life.
 Restrained décor creates a simple palette that feels open and soothing.

 Consider Zen-Inspired Art